This ride is a great compliment to the Chuckwagon - Mescal - Long Canyon

 After turning left on Girdner Trail

-, youll pass several other trails that can easily be worked in as options: Two Fence Trail
+, you'll continue to climb, and pass several other trails that can easily be worked in as options: Two Fence Trail

 , Anaconda Trail